coolguru/audit-aws-cloudtrail/README.md

 ### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all Cloudtrail alerts.
 Possible values are cloudtrail-inventory,cloudtrail-service-disabled,cloudtrail-log-file-validating,cloudtrail-logs-cloudwatch,cloudtrail-no-global-trails
-  * default: cloudtrail-inventory, cloudtrail-service-disabled, cloudtrail-log-file-validating, cloudtrail-logs-cloudwatch, cloudtrail-no-global-trails
+  * default: cloudtrail-inventory, cloudtrail-service-disabled, cloudtrail-log-file-validating, cloudtrail-logs-cloudwatch, cloudtrail-no-global-trails, cloudtrail-logs-encrypted

 ### `AUDIT_AWS_CLOUDTRAIL_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of the owner of the Cloudtrail object.
 (Optional)